koh-jx/GEQ19C/README.md

  - Adds photos to your posts to better suit your needs
  - Edit, Delete or Change the Photo of your previous posts
  - Uses inline keyboard functionality to ensure seamless transitions through the process
- - Update a change the status of posts
+ - Update any changes to the status of posts
- - Using a separate admin channel, track changes in statuses and deletions, hence measuring number of transactions.
+ - [Admin function] Using a separate admin channel, track changes in statuses and deletions, hence measuring number of transactions.

 Note: Photos shown are not from the final product.